 Also known as “gray” Grenache, this variety may be found in Roussillon’s dry whites, rosés, and vins doux naturels.
 It yields powerful wines with notes of citrus zest and aniseed.
-Wines made from Grenache Gris are characteristically voluptuous, round, and elegant with vibrant minerality.
+Wines made from Grenache Gris are characteristically voluptuous, round, and elegant with vibrant minerality and gentle structure.

-Others: Cabernet Franc, Cabernet Sauvignon, Carignan Blanc, Carignan Gris, Chardonnay, Chenanson, Cinsault, Lladoner Pelut, Malvoisie du Roussillon, Marsanne, Marselan, Merlot, Roussanne, Sauvignon Blanc, Vermentino, and Viognier.
+Principal Others: Cabernet Franc, Cabernet Sauvignon, Carignan Blanc, Carignan Gris, Chardonnay, Chenanson, Cinsault, Lledoner Pelut, Malvoisie du Roussillon, Marsanne, Marselan, Merlot, Roussanne, Sauvignon Blanc, Vermentino, and Viognier.

 What’s Happening in Roussillon Today?

-From 2010 to 2016, Roussillon’s AOP wine exports to the U.S. increased by a whopping 165 percent, with just over a million bottles exported in 2016.
-The U.S. is now the third largest export market in volume for Roussillon AOP dry wines, after China and Belgium; it’s the number one market in terms of value.
-It’s also the number seven export market in volume for the region’s vins doux naturels, and number one in value.
+From 2012 to 2019, Roussillon’s AOP wine exports to the U.S. has remained steady, with just over a million bottles exported in 2019.
+The U.S. is now the fifth largest export market in volume for Roussillon AOP dry wines, after China, Belgium, Germany, and Canada.
+It’s also the number two export market in volume for the region’s vins doux naturels, and number one in value.
 Fortified sweet wines—primarily Banyuls and Rivesaltes Ambrés—represent 3 percent of exports to the U.S.